cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 5. Shard the proof into a sequence of proof shares

-As described in {{multiproofs}}, the probability of an invalid measurement being deemed invalid can be decreased by generating and verifying multiple proofs.
+As described in {{multiproofs}}, the probability of an invalid measurement being deemed valid can be decreased by generating and verifying multiple proofs.
 To support this:

 * In step 3, derive as much joint randomness as required by `PROOFS` proofs